 Regardless of how productive and efficient your team is, there are more ways you can use to make it even more efficient and productive.
 This needs to be done in a manner that does not appear as if all you care about is attaining the bottom line, it should be done in such a way that they feel you care about them too.
 If you simply bark orders at your team, you obviously don’t expect them to be the most productive lot.
-This is mainly because they are not a happy team to begin with.
-Below are some highly effective ways of increasing your team’s productivity and efficiency while actively being a part of it and not just the boss.
+This is mainly because they are not a happy team, to begin with.
+Below are some highly effective ways of boosting team spirit, increasing your team’s productivity and efficiency while actively being a part of it and not just the boss.

-Most people waste a lot of time by trying to do everything by themselves.
+Most people waste a lot of time trying to do everything by themselves.
 They are usually under the impression that if they perform all duties as individual they will save time and reduce room for errors.
 This is a very misguided notion; your teammates can take care of certain duties or activities efficiently.
 By allowing them to put their talents to use, you boost their confidence tremendously; this will have a positive effect on the productivity and efficiency of the team as a whole.

 When you want to pass a message to your team, it is not enough to only use emails.
 Explore the wide variety of communication channels available to you including online collaboration tools and social media.